History of Singers

-1848 John Webb SINGER casts his first brass altar candlesticks using turnips as moulds
+1848 John Webb Singer cast his first brass altar candlesticks using turnips as moulds.

-1851 By now SINGER is using premises in Eagle Lane in Frome to cast church ornaments, later expanding to a forge in Justice Lane.
+1851 By now Singer’s was using premises in Eagle Lane in Frome to cast church ornaments, later expanding to a forge in Justice Lane.

-1851 SINGER exhibited at the PARIS INDUSTRIAL EXHIBITION, the first of many such occasions.
+1851 Singer’s exhibited at the Paris Industrial Exhibition, the first of many such occasions.

-c l861 A gas engine installed, designed to run off the town supply, to power the factory machines through a complicated arrangement of shafts, pulleys and belts.
-The engine needed 6 sturdy blacksmiths to turn the two large fly wheels to start.
+c 1861 A gas engine was installed at the foundry, designed to run off the town supply, to power the factory machines through a complicated arrangement of shafts, pulleys and belts.
+The engine needed six blacksmiths to turn the two large fly wheels to start it.

 1866 Moved to Waterloo in Frome, between Cork Street and West End.

-1878 PARIS EXHIBITION.
-Silver and bronze medals awarded.
+1878 Paris Exhibition.
+Silver and bronze medals were awarded.

-1899 The firm made a Private Limited liability Company.
-John Webb SINGER relinquished control to his sons.
+1899 The firm was made a Private Limited liability Company.
+John Webb Singer relinquished control to his sons.
 Some shares were offered to craftsmen.

 The Share capital was –